XiaoqianSun0104/Infer_Reconstruct_Spike/README.md

 - `1.6-spkTrain_2_ca2Traces.ipynb` reconstruct F/dff from spkTrain

 ## Data
-Contains data for jupyter notebooks in useCase folder
+Contains data for/generated from jupyter notebooks in useCase folder